top of page

 • Preserve energy

-That mindset applies to boardrooms as much as to sparring.
+This mindset applies to boardrooms as much as it does to sparring.

 The Real Value of Martial Training for Adult Men